tandemdrive/pg_named_args/README.md

 ```

 As can be seen from the example above a shortcut is allowed when the name
-of the argument is identical to the variable name, similar to what's allowd in
+of the argument is identical to the variable name, similar to what's allowed in
-Rust `struc`'s.
+Rust `struct`'s.

 For `INSERT`'s a special syntax is supported, which helps to avoid mismatches
 between the list of column names and the values: